-A co-signer may not necessarily have to be on the insurance policy for the vehicle that the loan was taken out on.
-It is important as a co-signer to make sure that there is proper insurance on the car because by being on the paperwork for the car you can be responsible for what happens with the car.
+A co-signer may not necessarily have to be on the insurance policy for the vehicle on which the loan was taken.
+As a co-signer, it is essential to ensure proper insurance on the car.

-If the primary policyholder on the loan does not properly insure the vehicle, you may be held accountable.
-Because a lien holder typically requires both comprehensive and collision to be carried on a vehicle with a balance due.
+If the primary policyholder on the loan does not correctly insure the vehicle, you may be held accountable.
+Because a lien holder typically requires both comprehensive and collision to be carried on a car with a balance due.

 — Michelle Megna contributed to this story.